CardiacModelling/space-filling-designs/README.md

 ## Exporting for Nanion SyncroPatch

-The python script `for_nanion_data_export/gary2txt.py` will add the final 'reversal ramp' portions of the protocol, then it creates a text file that can be read by [txt2eph.py](https://github.com/CardiacModelling/nanion-data-export/blob/master/txt2eph.py) for conversion to Nanion .eph format.
+The python script `for_nanion_data_export/gary2txt.py` will create a text file for easier conversion to Nanion `.eph` SyncroPatch format.

 ## Other files

+ * `plot_starting_steps.m` plots Figure 4.

  * The scripts `example_sine_wave_run.m` and `example_staircase_run.m` show the number of boxes hit by these previous designs.
 The identifiability folder contains fitting results taken directly from [https://github.com/CardiacModelling/empirical_quantification_of_model_discrepancy](https://github.com/CardiacModelling/empirical_quantification_of_model_discrepancy) in a spreadsheet to get the percentage error calculations in the Results->Identifiability section.

- * `find_best_schemes.m` analyses the 100 stored designs and plots Figures 6 and 7.
+ * `find_best_schemes.m` analyses the 100 stored designs and plots Figures 5, 6 and 7, and prints out LaTeX for Table 2.

- * In addition to the step protocols that feature in the paper, you will also find the code can do designs with ramps `sequential_ramp_box_fill_script.m` (based on designing with 3 steps separated by two ramps instead of 3 steps with instant jumps between them).
+ * In the folder `play_with_6_steps_and_ramps` --- in addition to the step protocols that feature in the paper, you will also find the code can do designs with ramps `sequential_ramp_box_fill_script.m` (based on designing with 3 steps separated by two ramps instead of 3 steps with instant jumps between them).
 This does result in some nice waveforms and current responses, but doesn't seem to visit any more boxes, and so is left for people to use if they wish.
+There is also a script `sequential_6_step_box_fill_script.m` which does the six-at-a-time exercise mentioned in the discussion (doesn't seem to improve on three-at-a-time).

  * `look_at_time_constants.m` - simply plots the a and r steady state and time constant curves as a function of voltage.